1101 E Pike Street Landmark Nomination

 The Story Behind Seattle's Smallest Property

-An on-site television interview about a small triangular piece of property located at the intersection of 12th Avenue, East Union Street, and East Madison Street whose creation was a result of regrading and street widening in the early 20th century.
+An on-site television interview for King 5 Evening Magazine about a small triangular piece of property located at the intersection of 12th Avenue, East Union Street, and East Madison Street whose creation was a result of regrading and street widening in the early 20th century.
+(Link to the video)

 Date: July 4, 2017